Galoludwig/sierra-santa-catarina-wildfires/README.md

 If you use this repository, please cite:

-Márquez-Villalba, G. L., Márquez-García, A. Z., & Tapia-Silva, F. O. (2026). *Wildfire Drivers in the Sierra de Santa Catarina (2001–2025).* Zenodo. https://doi.org/XXXXXXXXXX
+Márquez-Villalba, G. L., Tapia-Silva, F. O. & Márquez-García, A. Z. (2026). *Wildfire Drivers in the Sierra de Santa Catarina (2001–2025).* Zenodo. https://doi.org/XXXXXXXXXX